The ECWA Theological Seminary, Jos, (usually called JETS) is wholly owned and operated by the Evangelical Church Winning All.

 Professor Agang has a rich history of laboring in God's vineyard.
 He worked at United Textile Limited Kaduna (1979- 1980), then pastored ECWA Church Amere, Jagindi LCC (July 1985- August 1988), ECWA Church Nisama, Un/Mailafiya LCC (July-December 1992), and ECWA Church Manchok, Manchok LCC January to June (1993).
 He has served as DCC secretary of ECWA Kafanchan DC’C (1993-1999); the Eastern Baptist (Palmer)Theological Seminary Security (1999-2001); Lecturer at ECWA Theological Seminary Jos (July to December 2001); Teaching Assistant, School of Theology, Fuller Theological Seminary (2003-2004); Visiting-Lecturer, JETS, Summer (2006); Lecturer, ECWA Theological Seminary, Kagoro (ETSK) (2012-2020); and Visiting Lecturer, Throneroom International School of Prophecies and Biblical Studies, Kafanchan, Kaduna State, Nigeria, (2013-date).
 He was also Librarian Assistant ECWA Jos Theological Seminary (1989-1992).
 Custodian of Monumental Baptist Church Philadelphia (2000-2001); and Resident Assistance William Carey International University Pasadena (2003-2005); Lecturer, JETS (2007 to 2011).
 He has committed himself fully to each of his duties.
 He holds himself and others to the highest of standards.

 Professor Agang has served (in many cases, still serves) as either chairman, secretary or member of more than 60 boards and commissions.
-As an advocate, who preaches the need to bridge the gap between the scared and the secular, the list of the boards and commissions cut across both divides.
+As an advocate, who preaches the need to bridge the gap between the sacred and the secular, the list of the boards and commissions cut across both divides.
 Furthermore, Professor Agang participated in the 2010-2012 University of California funded research project on “Pentecostalism and the Shaping of African Christianity.”
 As at last count, he has 8 peer-reviewed articles that were published between 2006 and 2019.
 He has written extensively on the Christian Gospel in the context of Globalisation, Terrorism, Corruption, Persecution, Human suffering, Tribalism, and Sustainable economy.
 Additionally, he speaks to topics on Nigerian Pentecostal and Charismatic Theology, The Changing Face of Islam in Europe and the Global contributions of African Traditional Religion.
 Professor Agang also has 25 other conference papers (both published and unpublished).
 Professor Agang has demonstrated his immense contributions and output by his wealth of experience in ECWA Leadership in both church and institutional settings; hard-working, humane, people-oriented, team-leader, competent and a successful administrator.

 Beyond his writing ministry and teaching services, Prof Agang is an accomplished researcher.
 His publications include: